TheFox/smtpd/README.md

 # SMTPd

-SMTP server (library) written in pure PHP.
-This library only provides an interface to the SMTP server-side protocol with PHP.
-You need to deliver the mails by yourself.
+SMTP server (library) for receiving emails, written in pure PHP.
+This library provides an interface to the SMTP server-side protocol with PHP.
+It creates a `\Zend\Mail\Message` Class object for every incoming email and hands this object to a custom PHP function for further processing.
+The project is in Beta status, so it's not recommended for production use.

+The `d` in `SMTPd` stands for [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).
+This script can run in background like any other daemon processes.
+It's not meant for running as a webapplication.

 ## Why this project?